‘Sports Illustrated’s Curviest Model’ Hunter McGrady Sizzles In Black Bikini Top In Snap From Bali

-Hunter McGrady shared a throwback snapshot from her recent trip to Bali on Instagram, and her fans are loving it.
+Hunter McGrady shared a throwback snapshot from her recent trip to Bali on Instagram and her fans are loving it.
 Earlier this week, the swimsuit model took to the popular social media app to post a photo of herself in a bikini top from the recent trip she took to the island with Sports Illustrated: Swimsuit Edition to shoot her upcoming spread.

-The photo shows McGrady — who has been called Sports Illustrated: Swimsuit Edition‘s “curviest model,” according to Insider — in front of a wooden structure as she looks straight at the camera.
+The photo shows McGrady — who has been called Sports Illustrated: Swimsuit Edition‘s “curviest model,” according to Insider — in front of a wooden structure as she looked straight at the camera.
 The blond bombshell shot a fierce gaze at the lens, pursing her lips to add a sensual feel to the shot.

 McGrady wore a black bikini top that featured a classic triangle cut.
 The thick straps tied behind her neck while the cups accentuated her cleavage and buxom physique.
 McGrady accessorized her look with a multilayer black necklace that perfectly captured the fierceness of the photo.